tarunsachdeva/blog/_posts/2020/2020-03-04-getting-paid.markdown

 Compensation is a sensitive topic.
 We think about it often but don't discuss it openly.
 This informaton asymmetry creates silos where a few people are in "the know", and many others are seemingly left out.
 Often because they're not asking the right questions, don't know who to ask, or simply - are not sure how to start the conversation.

-I had one of these conversations recently, and I offered a friend a simple structure to think about it.
-But before that, there are a few other things to understand:
+I had one of these conversations recently, and I offered some advice to a friend.
+This post summarizes some of my thoughts.

-* Understand comparables and what is "fair".
-Do the research to understand what is fair and normal practice in the industry and whatever level you are at.
+* Do your homework.
+Understand comparables and what is fair for your industry and level, and set your own expectations accordingly.
 Make sure you are equipped with this prior.

-* Set expectations earlier than later.
-It comes more difficult to have compensation discussions when expecations are a surprise.
+* Own the conversation, don't wait for it or let it happen to you.
+Compensation conversations often happen too late so it's best to bring up your expectations earlier in your job search.

+* There are no "deals".
+I've found the best compensation conversations end with a feeling that this is the beginning of a strong partnership, versus one side feeling they got the better or worse end of a deal.

+* Use an intermediary if it makes you more comfortable.
+Using a recruiter has the advantage of avoiding direct confrontation.
+I've found this to be useful, but also see a lot of value in directness.

-The framework itself is simple - make sure you're negotating along three lines - base, upside and downside.
+* Undertstand that there's so much more than base.
+Negotiate along multiple lines - base, upside and downside.
 You want a base with a good savings rate buffer,  to maximize your upside, and to minimize any downside risks.

 * Make sure your base covers living comfortably, with a good buffer for savings.
 My target was 60-70% of my base should cover my living expenses - including mortgages / nannies etc. The rest would go into savings.
 I think in a world where pensions are not the norm, a 30-40% savings rate should be considered "normal".
 Life circumstances become a good negotiation lever - it's hard to push back on.
 New houses, kids, parents to support, all that helps.